 — The above reference values should be the same in all sensing measurement exchanges of a sensingmeasurement session for a given sensing responder

-NOTE—The CSI variation value depicts the amplitude and phase variations of the channel between a sensing initiator and a sensing responder.
+NOTE—The CSI variation value is a measure of the amplitude and phase variations of the channel between a sensing initiator and a sensing responder. (#3256)

-The CSI variation threshold for each sensing responder to be compared with the CSI variation value shall be determined by the sensing initiator, and shall be transmitted to each sensing responder within a Sensing Measurement Request frame.
+The CSI variation threshold for each sensing responder to be compared with the CSI variation value shall be determined by the application at the sensing initiator (#3183), and shall be transmitted to each sensing responder within a Sensing Measurement Request frame.
 Different sensing responders may have different threshold values set by the sensing initiator.

 …